authelia/authelia/docs/content/en/configuration/second-factor/time-based-one-time-password.md

 Similar to [period](#period) with the same restrictions except this option allows users to pick from this list.
 This list will always contain the value configured in the [period](#period) option.

+### disable_reuse_security_policy

+{{< confkey type="boolean" default="false" required="no" >}}

+Disables the policy which prevents reuse of a Time-based One-Time Password codes.
+This is an additional security measure which prevents codes from being replayed.
+This should only affect codes which are used within the validity period more than once.

 ## Registration